Template Numerical Library version\ main:9e7b0f4

 Class for real time, CPU time and CPU cycles measuring.

-It measures the elapsed real time, CPU time (in seconds) and CPU cycles elapsed on the timer.
-The timer can be paused by calling stop and start methods and reseted by calling reset.
+It measures the elapsed real time and CPU time (in seconds) elapsed on the timer.
+The timer can be paused by calling stop and start methods and reset by calling reset.

 Example